 I’m not drawn to wearing green, so if I found a gorgeous green dress — even if I love the fit — chances are I’d pass over it simply because it wasn’t one of my favorite colors to wear.

 What are your favorite pieces to wear and why?

-- Yellow Shirt Dress: It flatters my shape, it's a happy color, it has embroidery which is quirky, fun, and bespoke.
+- Yellow Shirt Dress: It flatters my shape, it’s a happy color, and it has embroidery — which is quirky, fun, and bespoke.

-- Pink Striped Sweater: I love pink sweaters and it fits perfectly.
+- Pink Striped Sweater: I love pink sweaters, and this one fits perfectly.
 I love wearing it with shorts!

 - White Cable Knit Sweater: It’s tight but not too tight.
 I feel like a tennis player when I wear it.

 - Blue Wrap Skirt: I love the pattern.
 I love how it accentuates my waist and how it can be tied in a number of ways.